GSA/digitalgov.gov/content/posts/2014/03/2014-03-27-gsa-introduces-news-genius-to-decode-government-web.md

 </p>

 <p dir="ltr">
-  This announcement comes today in conjunction with our SocialGov Summit, hosted by the <a href="{{< link "social-media.md" >}}">Federal SocialGov Community</a> and the Small Business Administration, which focuses on how government can better grow opportunities for entrepreneurs and small businesses using digital engagement, social media and data.
+  This announcement comes today in conjunction with our SocialGov Summit, hosted by the <a href="{{< ref "social-media.md" >}}">Federal SocialGov Community</a> and the Small Business Administration, which focuses on how government can better grow opportunities for entrepreneurs and small businesses using digital engagement, social media and data.
 </p>

 <p dir="ltr">